pushparajanroshini/nemobot/README.md

 ## Try out our code!
 - Please create and input your own OpenAI API key into settings, input the code file and start the playground!
+- Sample API Key which you can use to test the platform out : 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